Sinbad Kali: Playing career

+In round 16 of the 2008 NRL season, Kali made his first grade debut for Melbourne against Parramatta at Parramatta Stadium.
+Kali played off the bench in Melbourne's 24-22 loss.

 Kali was named in the Tonga training squad for the 2008 Rugby League World Cup.

 In 2010, he played for the Wyong Roos in the Newcastle Rugby League, then signed with the Newcastle Knights feeder club, the Central Coast Centurions for 2011.

 He last played in the Bundaberg red cup for The Entrance Tigers on the N.S.W Central Coast.